 Built in 1897 by August Tetzlaff, a German tailor, Tetzlaff planned to cash in on the expected silver and copper boom anticipated at the Grand Canyon.
 The building first housed a saloon on the first floor and a brothel with a parlor and eight cribs upstairs, where the girls were often known to hang out of the windows calling to the working men below.
 A steep flight of stairs called the “Cowboy’s Endurance Test” led to the girls’ upstairs rooms.
 The second floor also boasted a two-story outhouse off the back of the building, so that brothel “guests” wouldn’t have to navigate the steep stairs once again.

 Behind the saloon, two rear rooms of the building once housed Chinese railroad workers, who both lived and operated a chophouse and opium den crowded into the small space.
 During this time, the local sheriff was often called to the site to investigate a murder, only to arrive to find nothing out of the ordinary.

-The saloon was operated for years by a man named Longino Mora, who was a notable figure as a U.S. Cavalry Scout and his heroism in the Indian Wars.
-Born in 1848 in Socorro, New Mexico, Longino also became legendary in Williams for having five wives and twenty-five children over the years.
+The saloon was operated for years by Longino Mora, a notable figure as a U.S. Cavalry Scout, and his heroism in the Indian Wars.
+Born in 1848 in Socorro, New Mexico, Longino also became legendary in Williams for having five wives and 25 children over the years.
 When his youngest child was born, his oldest child was sixty years old.